 The Cone Ranch 4 wetland is surrounded by mostly soils classified as mesic.
-An acceptable HNP was established at this wetland using cypress inflection points at 100.8 feet NGVD29, and a proposed MFL of 99.0 feet NGVD29.
-The currently adopted MFL at this site is 99.0 feet NGVD29, so there is no change recommended for this site.
+An acceptable HNP was established at this wetland using cypress inflection points at 100.8 feet NGVD29, resulting in an MFL of 99.0 feet NGVD29.
+The previously adopted MFL at this site was 99.0 feet NGVD29, so there is no change in minimum level at this site.